 ALL CHILDREN ARE SPECIAL.
 STOP LABELING THEM LIKE CANNED GOODS.

 As a special education teacher at Annandale High School, Annandale, Virginia, I taught several self-contained, history classes.
-At the beginning of the new school year, I was ill- prepared for the very special student listed on my third period attendance sheet, as Catherine Elliott.
+At the beginning of the new school year, I was ill- prepared for the very special student named Catherine Elliott, listed on my third period attendance sheet.

 That first day, when I called the roll, there were the usual responses of “here”, “yah”, “okay”, and suddenly--- when I called-out the classic, traditional name--Catherine---I heard a firm, authoritative reply: “Just as I expected, you have it wrong, it’s not Catherine, its Cat, C-A-T".
 From that day forward, I knew Cat was never to be called Catherine.
-I also knew every third period- every day- to expect the unexpected.
+I also knew that third period- every day- I should expect the unexpected.

 Although Beth seemed charming, was stylishly attractive, and held an administrative position at a well-known DC university, she didn’t “dance around” her daughter’s issues.
 Beth made it abundantly clear she expected Cat to outgrow her Autism.
 She also believed that, as a parent, she devoted more-than- enough time with Cat and expected Cat’s teachers to do the same.